 Aiyaary Movie review: A whole lot of air

-This thriller about a smart secret service agent cutting himself loose (gone rogue) in itself is so loosely cut (at 160 minutes) that you can't help but come up with conspiracy theories on how the filmmakers could've so horribly lost the plot
+This thriller about a secret service agent cutting himself loose in itself is so loosely cut that you can't help but come up with conspiracy theories on how the makers could've so horribly lost the plot.

 Director: Neeraj Pandey